ane/ebi/README.md

 [Architecture: The Lost Years](https://www.youtube.com/watch?v=HhNIttd87xs) and [his book](http://www.amazon.com/Software-Development-Principles-Patterns-Practices/dp/0135974445/ref=asap_bc?ie=UTF8).

 The EBI architecture is a modern application architecture suited for a wide range of application styles.
-It is especially suitable for web applications and APIs, but the idea of EBI is to produce an implementation agnostic architecture, it is not tied to a specific platform, application, language or framework.
+It is especially suitable for web application APIS, but the idea of EBI is to produce an implementation agnostic architecture, it is not tied to a specific platform, application, language or framework.
 It is a way to design programs, not a library.

+Examples of how to implement the architecture are given in this document and are written in Go.

+## Goals & Motivation

+> "The architecture of something screams the intent." &mdash;Robert C. Martin

+As Martin points out, a lot of the times when looking at web applications you see library and tooling extrusions, but the *purpose* of the program is opaque.

+> "The architecture of an application is driven by its use cases." &mdash;Ivar Jacobsen

+The idea is to design programs so that their architectures immediately present their use case.
+EBI is a way to do that.
+It's a way to design programs so that its modules are organized cleanly and its architecture uses loose coupling to remain extensible.

 Ultimately, the goal is the *separation of concerns* between application layers, this architecture and many like it aren't dependent on presentation models or platforms.

-This repository contains a range of examples of how to implement the architecture in different languages.

 # Glossary

 ![An illustration](https://dl.dropboxusercontent.com/u/11213781/ebi/overview.png)

+The architecture can be approached from two different perspectives.
+The first is the depedency graph, as you can see above.
+The second is the hierarchy graph, which presents a concrete separation in a program.

 The architecture is best described as a *functional data-driven* architecture, where requests are processed into results.
 The